armory/docs/content/en/docs/spinnaker-user-guides/evaluate-artifacts-stage-use.md

 ---
 title: Use the Evaluate Artifacts Stage
 description: >
-  Use the Evaluate Artifacts Stage to evaluate SpEL expressions inside of Spinnaker™ artifacts.
-Once evaluated, the result of the SpEL expression can be used in subsequent stages.
+  Use the Evaluate Artifacts Stage to create new base64 artifacts from text in the pipeline, which can contain SpEL expressions.
+When the pipeline runs, the stage creates a new artifact from the provided text and the results of any evaluated SpEL expression.
+This artifact can then be referenced in subsequent stages.

 ---

 ![Proprietary](/images/proprietary.svg)